 The volatility of the crypto market has seen many traders take advantage.
 When cryptocurrencies such as EOS change price frequently and rapidly, it can provide an opportunity for savvy traders to turn a quick profit.

 This guide explains in detail how you can trade EOS.
-You will learn to predict future prices with better accuracy relying on fundamental and technical analysis using graphs and charts.
-If you want to trade EOS coins, don't forget that it's a continuous endeavour that requires you to stay aware of the relevant EOS-related news and developments to earn big gains.
+You will learn to predict future prices with better accuracy by relying on fundamental and technical analysis using graphs and charts.
+If you want to trade EOS, don't forget that it's a continuous endeavour that requires you to stay aware of the relevant EOS-related news and developments to earn significant gains.

 Before you spend any money on EOS investment, keep in mind that holding EOS tokens and trading them are two different things.
 Purchasing EOS means you own the digital currency and have the right to hold, sell, and use it the way you want.
-On the other hand, trading EOS means you bet on the price of the token relying on a multitude of financial contracts offered by a brokerage.
-In this case, you don't own the currency but simply buy and sell derivative products.
+Trading EOS, on the other hand, means you bet on the future price of the token relying on financial contracts offered by a brokerage.
+In this case, you don't own the currency but buy and sell derivative products.

 When you start trading EOS on brokerage platforms, you will see there are three popular derivatives you can use to capitalise on EOS price fluctuations:

 Compared to holding EOS tokens, trading gives users a much more convenient and quicker way to make profits.